jtangney/gke-federated-learning/testing/README.md

 ## Verify interaction with Google APIs
-- deploy a test pod to the tenant namespace.
-This namespace is enabled for istio injection
-`kubectl apply -f ./testing/test.yaml -n $TENANT`

-- wait for the pod to be ready
-`kubectl wait --for=condition=Ready pod -l app=test -n $TENANT`

-- Update the deployment in the tenant namespace, specifying the service account.
+- Update the test deployment in the tenant namespace, adding a service account.
 `kubectl patch deployment test -n $TENANT --patch-file ./testing/patch-serviceaccount.yaml`

 - From the test pod in the tenant namespace, list the Cloud Storage buckets in the project